Sand Run Metropark - Big Bend Area

 Natural Features

-Sand Run Metropark encompasses 998 acres of diverse natural landscapes, including forests, streams, and wetlands.
-Sand Run, the park's namesake stream, flows through the area and is crossed by a ford on Sand Run Parkway, which has become a local landmark.
+Spreading across 998 acres, Sand Run Metropark offers a rich tapestry of natural landscapes - from lush forests to flowing streams and tranquil wetlands.
+The park's namesake, Sand Run stream, meanders through the grounds and is crossed by a ford on Sand Run Parkway - a spot that's become something of a local landmark.

 Recreational Opportunities